Open Adoption is HARD (but worth it)

 So many parents I’ve talked with are committed to open adoption because they understand how it can help them and their children move from an Either/Or mindset to a Both/And heartset.
-They consequently open to contact with birth parents and all the complexity doing so brings.
+As a consequence, they open to contact with birth parents and all the complexity that contact brings.

 Regular old parenting can get tough, but add in an open adoption component and things can get really hairy.
 No parenting guide can give all the answers, but once you know how to set your “parenting GPS,” you’ll know how to find your answers.